 January 3-5, 2024 • The Heights School • Potomac, MD

 A teacher trains minds, forms hearts, and nurtures souls.
 Ideally, he is a guide in the pursuit of knowledge, an example of both intellectual and moral virtues, and a mentor in the quest for wisdom.
 He accompanies, instructs, exemplifies, and participates in the formation of his students.
-It is a call that resonates deeply with us as men for we are all called to be teachers in one form or another.
+Such a call deeply resonates in the hearts of many men, all of whom are called to be teachers in one form or another.
 For some, the vocation to teach is also professional calling.

 If you are considering pursuing a career as an educator, join us for two-and-a-half days of reflection and friendship designed to help you better understand what teaching is and whether you are called to it.
 Beyond merely hearing about teaching, the conference—hosted on the campus of The Heights School—will give you a real glimpse into the life of men who have dedicated their professional lives to the formation and education of young men fully alive in the liberal arts tradition.